NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic: Conclusion

-\begin{suppinfo} The following files are available free of charge. \begin{itemize} \item SI.pdf: the energy profiles of the dihedral angle scan of the ligands; detailed performance benchmarks of the simulations; the protein and ligand RMSD and residue RMSF for all the simulations; and the full list of ligand-protein interactions.\todo{check} \end{itemize} \end{suppinfo}
+\begin{suppinfo} The following files are available free of charge: \begin{itemize} \item SI.pdf: the time series of the dihedral angles of the fragment; the energy profiles of the dihedral angle scan of the ligands; the protein and ligand RMSD and residue RMSF for all the simulations; and the full list of ligand-protein interactions. \end{itemize} Installation instructions for the software are available at \url{https://software.acellera.com}. \end{suppinfo}